Antipruritic (On the skin)

 - This medicine is for use on your skin only.
 Do not get it in your eyes, nose, or mouth.
 If it does get on these areas, rinse it off right away.
 Some forms of this medicine should not be used on your face, genitals, or rectum.
 If you are not sure what body areas you can use this medicine on, ask your pharmacist.

-- For the cream, soap, oil, liquid, lotion, ointment, or gel: Apply a thin layer to the affected area.
+- For the cream, soap, oil, liquid, lotion, ointment, or gel: Apply a thin layer of the medicine to the affected area.
 Rub it in gently.
 You might need to shake the liquid medicine before you use it.

 - To use the shampoo: Wet your hair and scalp thoroughly with water.
 Work the shampoo into a lather and gently massage it over your whole scalp for 3 to 5 minutes.
 Rinse your hair thoroughly.
 Wash your hair again and leave the shampoo on your scalp for another 3 to 5 minutes.
 Use at least twice a week for best results, or as directed by your doctor.